-The Public Service Center supports community efforts to create a healthier and more just world in a variety of ways.
-We work to increase accessibility to University resources and engage the community.
+The Public Service Center supports community efforts to create a healthier and more just world.
+We work to increase accessibility to University resources and potential partners.
+If you are an alum of the Center, find ways PSC alumni can re-connect.

-There are several ways to partner with the Public Service Center or other campus offices, including hosting interns, offering Work-Study, or applying for funding with a UC Berkeley department as a partner.
+There are several ways community organizations can partner with the Public Service Center or other campus offices:

 Host an Intern through the Public Service Internship program.
-Applications are available in January for the next year.
+Applications for internship sites are available in January for internship placements for the following academic year.

-Host a college student from China as an intern through the W.T.
+Host a college student intern from China through the W.T.
 Chan Fellowship.
 Placements are made in March/April, and interns serve from August through December.

-Reach out to student groups.
-Contact one of the Center’s affiliated student groups with your opportunity.
+Reach out to student groups by contacting PSC affiliated student groups with your opportunity.

 Announce Your Opportunities

-Submit your opportunity to our monthly newsletter received by 2,500 students across campus.
-Email a short description to firstname.lastname@example.org by the 1st of the month, and include a website URL for more information.
+Submit your opportunity to our monthly e-newsletter received by thousands of students across campus.
+Email a short description (20-30 words) to firstname.lastname@example.org by the 1st of the month, and include a website URL for more information.

 Post an internship with the Career Center.
 If you have an internship or job opening, post the opportunity with the Career Center for free.

 Contact academic advisers.
-Academic advisers can help you find volunteers.
-By their third year, most UC Berkeley students have declared their major and have been assigned an adviser.
-Advisers distribute leadership and service opportunities to their students usually in a weekly newsletter.
+Advisers distribute leadership and service opportunities to students usually in a weekly newsletter.
 Be selective and target advisers in the fields related to your opportunity.
-Contact academic advisers within the College of Letters and Sciences (PDF), or promote education-related opportunities to the Education Minor staff coordinator.
-You can also ask about becoming approved as an Education field study course.
+Contact academic advisers within the College of Letters and Sciences (search each program for the undergraduate adviser) or promote education-related opportunities to the Education Minor staff coordinator.

 Recruit Graduate Students